hantsy/spring-reactive-sample/docs/data/data-r2dbc.md

 # Spring Data R2dbc

-> This post focused on Spring Boot 2.3 and Spring Data R2dbc 1.1.
+> This post focused on Spring Boot 2.3  or previous version which shipped with Spring Data R2dbc 1.1.

-For the newest Spring Boot 2.4 and Spring Data R2dbc 1.2, please go to [Spring R2dbc Sample](https://github.com/hantsy/spring-r2dbc-sample) and updateyourself to the latest R2dbc.
+**Spring Data R2dbc 1.2 brought plenty of changes and broken APIs.
+For the newest Spring Boot 2.4 and Spring Data R2dbc 1.2, please go to [Spring R2dbc Sample](https://github.com/hantsy/spring-r2dbc-sample) and update yourself to the latest R2dbc**.

+## Getting Started

 Generate a Spring Boot project using [Spring Initializr](https://start.spring.io), and select the following options.